YongoDavid/Demo-2024-Feb/README.md

 When working with MongoDB there is 3rd party package we work with and it is called mongoose (funny right) now lets practice.

 10-feb
+MongoDB going well so far , been practicing and trying to use it often